- Open rhinoplasty involves an external incision in the columella, whereas there is no external incision in closed rhinoplasty.

 - Open rhinoplasty is lengthier and more invasive than closed rhinoplasty, so the recovery time will be a little longer and it takes more time for the swelling and bruising to disappear.

-- A very small scar might be visible on your nasal columella, though only when you tilt your head back.
+- A very small scar might remain on your nasal columella, though only visible when you tilt your head back.

 What are the pros of closed rhinoplasty?

-- Closed rhinoplasty is less invasive and leaves no scarring and less swelling after surgery, so there will be a shorter recovery time and downtime.
+- Closed rhinoplasty is less invasive and leaves no scars and less swelling and bruising after surgery, so there will be a shorter recovery time and downtime.

-- A closed rhinoplasty procedure takes a shorter time to be completed than an open rhinoplasty.
+- Closed rhinoplasty procedure takes a shorter time to be completed that open rhinoplasty does.

 What are the cons of closed rhinoplasty?